healing with

 Equine-assisted coaching sessions engage individuals in groundwork only activities with horses to support insight, regulation, and clarity.
 Sessions integrate somatic work to support an embodied and anchored experience that creates lasting change.

-1-hour sessions:
+1-hour sessions

 *To start, four weekly sessions are recommended to build a strong foundation — safety, awareness, and tools — so that ongoing work is more effective and integrated.
 Ask about my Equine Somatic Foundational 4-Week Session package.